CodePushGo/website/src/content/blog/en/capgo-integration-with-github-actions-guide.md

 ![CodePushGo](https://mars-images.imgix.net/seobot/screenshots/capgo.app-26aea05b7e2e737b790a9becb40f7bc5-2025-03-16.jpg?auto=compress)

-To integrate CodePushGo, install it in your Capacitor project using its CLI tool.
+To integrate CodePushGo, install it in your React Native project using its CLI tool.
 According to Martin Donadieu, founder of CodePushGo:

 > "Run npx @capgo/cli init that it!" [\[1\]](https://capgo.app/)